dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format.md

 In all quantities that contain bit flags, bit 0 indicates the least significant bit.
 An item described as an index is the index of the Q/R data item in the referenced table.
 Indexes are 1-based.
 An index value of 0 is reserved to mean "not present".

+All map keys are unsigned integers with values specified in the CDDL (string keys would significantly bloat the file size).

 ## File header contents